Research Alumni Meeting

 In 2017, FAU successfully applied to the Alexander von Humboldt Foundation for the realisation of a networking meeting for research alumni abroad.

-The event will take place on Monday, 17 September 2018, and Tuesday, 18 September 2018 at the University of British Columbia (UBC) in Vancouver, Canada.
-FAU invites its research alumni living in the USA or Canada to meet each other, to swap ideas and to strengthen their affiliation with FAU – in the spirit of FAU´s motto “Knowledge in Motion”.
+The event took place on Monday, 17 September 2018, and Tuesday, 18 September 2018 at the University of British Columbia (UBC) in Vancouver, Canada.
+FAU invited its research alumni living in the USA or Canada to meet each other, to swap ideas and to strengthen their affiliation with FAU – in the spirit of FAU´s motto “Knowledge in Motion”.

 Monday, 17th September 2018